 Dr Rey Conquer

-My teaching at Oxford covers the modern period (defined in this case as 1770 to the present), particularly poetry and film, as well as German-English translation.
-I teach or have taught Rilke, Fassbinder and Petzold as prescribed authors (Paper X), and have supervised work on translation theory and Weimar art magazines as well as modern and contemporary poetry.
+My teaching at Oxford covers the modern period (defined in this case as 1770 to the present), particularly poetry and film, as well as German-English and English-German translation.
+I teach or have taught Rilke, Kafka, Fassbinder and Petzold as prescribed authors (Paper X), and have supervised work on translation theory and Weimar art magazines as well as modern and contemporary poetry.
 I also teach on the MSt in Film Aesthetics.